Harmelodic/kubernetes-rego-policy/README.md

 conftest test path/to/resource.yaml
 ```

-Or if you build your resources with Kustomize:
+Or if you use Kustomize, test all resources in the Kustomization with:

 ```bash
 kustomize build path/to/kustomization | conftest test -